maurolepore/ropensci-review/README.md

 Before I was a biologist.

-My roles at rOpenSci: runconf participant, rejected author, co-author, reviewer, guest editor, editor, chief-editor, mentor.
+My roles at rOpenSci: runconf participant, rejected author, co-author, reviewer, guest editor, editor, editor in chief, mentor.

 ## How can this talk help you?